List of Bergen Light Rail stations

 The stations and the visual profile of the system as a whole are designed by the Bergen-based design groups Cubus and Fuggi Baggi Design, and Copenhagen-based Kontrapunkt.
-The stations of the first two stages will be situated on street level, and will have facilities for buying tickets and dynamic displays that show when the next tram will arrive.
-The platforms will have step-free access to the trams, accessible by wheelchairs and perambulators.
-While the trams will initially be 32 metre long and have five articulated sections, the stations are dimensioned for 44 metre long trains with seven articulated sections should higher capacity be necessary.
+The stations are built with low-level platforms, and have facilities for buying tickets and dynamic displays that show when the next tram will arrive.
+The platforms have step-free access to the trams, accessible by wheelchairs and perambulators.
+While the trams were initially 32 metres long and have five articulated sections, the stations were dimensioned for 44 metre long trains with seven articulated sections, which were placed into service at a later date.

 The municipality government of Bergen has permitted denser development around the stations, where it wants most new housing in Bergen to be built.
 Development projects for Slettebakken, Wergeland, Paradis and Lagunen have been announced by private developers.
 Many of the stations are located in primarily residential areas, and the projects have met a lot of resistance from residents who fear that the character of their neighbourhoods will be radically altered.